 Siemens Stiftung and Goethe-Institut created the concept for Music In Africa in 2011 with the help of more than 100 professional musicians, academics, journalists, managers, and educators from Africa and other countries around the world.
 To ensure longevity and to make it a truly African project, the nonprofit Music In Africa Foundation was established in 2013 in South Africa.
 Now, a 15-person team with regional offices in Johannesburg, Kinshasa, Dakar, Lagos, and Nairobi are in charge of development and operation of Music In Africa.

 Deliberately taking the back seat: Siemens Stiftung’s role

 Siemens Stiftung’s involvement with Music In Africa takes place predominantly in the background.
 Siemens Stiftung provides the Music In Africa Foundation with financial assistance and expertise for establishing a sustainable organization.
 Our focus is on employee development, finding authors and other partners, and legal issues.
-Following intense involvement when the project launched, we have gradually reduced our role over the years and hope to see the platform become fully self-sustaining without our help by 2022.
+Following intense involvement when the project launched, we have gradually reduced our role over the years and hope to see the platform become fully self-sustaining without our help in the next years.